 The Livingston Police Department continued to be a member of the Missouri River Drug Task Force, a multi-jurisdictional effort funded by a federal grant with partial contributions from participating agencies.
 Pursuant to the agreement, the City of Livingston and Park County equally fund a portion of the costs necessary to provide one full time Park County deputy who works with the task force as a full time investigator.
-Our officers, especially the afternoon shift detective, work closely with this investigator, sharing drug related intelligence and forwarding cases for follow up investigation by the task force.
+Our officer's work closely with this investigator, sharing drug related intelligence and forwarding cases for follow up investigation by the task force.
 These joint efforts continue to be successful in prosecuting drug offenders in Livingston and Park County.